Imran-ml/Fruits-Recognition-Using-Neural-Networks/README.md

 ## Conclusion

-We used the twitter sentiment analysis dataset and explored the data with different ways:
+We used the fruits360 dataset and explored the data with different ways:
-        <li>We prepared the text data of tweets by removing the unnecessary things.</li>
+        <li>We prepared the the images data and extract the features.</li>
         <li>We trained model based on tensorflow with all settings. </li>
-        <li>We evaluated thye model with different evaluation measures.</li>
+        <li>We evaluated thye model with accuracy and look at the performance of the model with plots.</li>
-        <li>If you are interested to work on any text based project, you can simply apply the same methodolgy but might be you will need to change little settings like name                 of coloumns etc.</li>
+        <li>If you are interested to work on any image based project, prepare the data as we prepared in this project and there could be some changes in the code like                   number of classes or loss function.</li>
-        <li>We worked on the classification problem and sepcifically we call it binary classification which is two class classification.</li>
+        <li>We worked on the classification problem and sepcifically we call it multi class classification because we are using in total 81 classes of fruits.</li>

 ## About Author